We supply timber products from responsibly managed forest.

 Testing is underway on Larch, Douglas Fir and Sitka Spruce.
 Once testing is complete we will have specific mechanical strength properties for glulam made from each of these species and will be able to carry out designs using these properties.
 This approach will ensure that the local timber can be used in the most efficient way.
 More details of the properties of Larch, Douglas and Sitka are given below;

-Larch is a deciduous conifer common in the SW of England.
+Larch is a deciduous conifer common in the south west of England.
 Larch has good durability and strength properties and produces an attractive reddish coloured timber.
 It is well suited for glulam which will have some exposure to the elements.
-Currently Larch is suffering from the disease Phytophthora ramorum in the SW and is sadly in plentiful supply as sawlogs.
+Currently Larch is suffering from the disease Phytophthora ramorum in the south west and is sadly in plentiful supply as sawlogs.

-Douglas Fir is another conifer abundant in the SW.
+Douglas Fir is another conifer abundant in the south west.
 Douglas is a fast growing tree but still with good strength properties and durability, producing an attractive reddish timber similar to Larch.
 Douglas Fir are also common in North America and is the second tallest conifer in the world.

 Again abundant in SW England and also with large reserves in Wales, Sitka Spruce produces a white coloured timber, similar to the ‘whitewood’ imported glulam which is made predominantly from Norway Spruce.
 Spruce does not have quite such good durability properties as Larch and Douglas and is best limited to internal use unless treated.